canyie/NbInjection/README.md

 I have tested it on my Google Pixel 3 (Android 10, Magisk 20.4), it seems to be working well;
 but it maybe not compatible with all devices, if you want to use it, please modify the code according to your devices.

+About its working principle, you can refer to this Chinese [article](https://blog.canyie.top/2020/08/18/nbinjection/).
 ## Build
 Run gradle task `:module:assembleMagiskRelease` from Android Studio or command line, magisk module zip will be saved to module/build/outputs/magisk/.